Garden city movement: Garden suburbs

 The concept of garden cities is to produce relatively economically independent cities with short commute times and the preservation of the countryside.
 Garden suburbs arguably do the opposite.
-Garden suburbs are built on the outskirts of large cities with no sections of industry.
+Garden suburbs are built on the outskirts of large cities and have no industrial sections.
 They are therefore dependent on reliable transport allowing workers to commute into the city.
 Lewis Mumford, one of Howard's disciples, explained the difference as "The Garden City, as Howard defined it, is not a suburb but the antithesis of a suburb: not a rural retreat, but a more integrated foundation for an effective urban life."

 The concept of the garden suburb was familiar enough to English readers that the Leeds newspaper Star of Freedom could claim in 1851 that 'The city of Lassa (i.e. Lhasa) has no wall, but is surrounded by garden suburbs.'
 However, the planned garden suburb emerged in the west in the late 19th century as a by-product of new types of transportation embraced by a newly prosperous merchant class.
 The first garden villages were built by English estate owners, who wanted to relocate or rebuild villages on their lands.
 It was in these cases that architects first began designing small houses.
 Early examples include Harewood and Milton Abbas.
 Major innovations that defined early garden suburbs and subsequent suburban town planning include linking villa-like homes with landscaped public spaces and roads.

-The planned garden suburb appears to have emerged in England, and the typology soon flowered elsewhere, as can be seen in examples from the second half of the 19th century in United States.
-There were generally two garden suburb typologies, the garden village and the garden enclave.
-The garden villages are spatially independent of the city but remain connected to the city by railroads, streetcars, and later automobiles.
+The planned garden suburb appears to have emerged in England, and the typology soon flowered elsewhere, as evidenced by examples from the second half of the 19th century in the United States.
+There were generally two garden-suburb typologies: the garden village and the garden enclave.
+The garden villages are spatially independent of the city but remain connected to it by railroads, streetcars, and, later, automobiles.
 The villages often included shops and civic buildings.
-In contrast, garden enclaves are typically strictly residential and emphasize natural and private space, instead of public and community space.
+In contrast, garden enclaves are typically strictly residential and emphasize natural and private space rather than public and community space.
 The urban form of the enclaves was often coordinated through the use of early land use controls typical of modern zoning, including controlled setbacks, landscaping, and materials.